A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Results

-The generated subset contains a heterogeneous set of samples that can be used for annotation.
-It is difficult to properly measure the heterogeneity of this subset because it would involve the estimation of the probability density function of the original data, which is not a trivial task and can be influenced by the choice of parameter values.
-But it is clear that the method must naturally lead to a uniform selection of the samples.
+The sampling approach used to generate the VessMAP dataset should lead to a heterogeneous set of samples.
+It is difficult to properly measure the heterogeneity of the dataset because it would involve the estimation of the probability density function of the original data, which is not a trivial task and can be influenced by the choice of parameter values.
+But it is clear that the method should naturally lead to a uniform selection of the samples.
 This is so because the set $D_{grid}$ (defined in Section \ref{sec:feature_space_discretization}) represents an estimation of the domain of the probability density function of the data, and this domain is being sampled uniformly.

 One approach to illustrate the characteristics of the sampled images is displayed in Figure \ref{fig:metrics_histogram}, which shows histograms of the four considered features for both the full dataset and the sampled subset.
 The histograms of individual features are not expected to be uniform since they represent a projection of the original data into one dimension.
 Still, it can be seen that the histograms of the sampled set tend to represent a slightly flattened version of the histograms of the original data, indicating that a larger priority is being given to atypical samples when compared to the original distribution.